nspcc-dev/neofs-api/proto-docs/object.md

 SHOULD be set.
 Session token SHOULD be obtained before `PUT` operation (see session package).
 Chunk messages are considered by server as a part of an object payload.
 All messages, except first one, SHOULD be payload chunks.
-Chunk messages SHOULD be sent in direct order of fragmentation.
+Chunk messages SHOULD be sent in the direct order of fragmentation.

+Extended headers can change `Put` behaviour:
+* __NEOFS__NETMAP_EPOCH \
+  Will use the requsted version of Network Map for object placement calculation.

+Please refer to detailed `XHeader` description.

 Statuses:
 - **OK** (0, SECTION_SUCCESS): \